go-rod/go-rod.github.io/javascript-runtime.md

 ## Define a global function

-The `Page.Evaluate` method will execute the function if its outmost is a function definition.
+The `Page.Evaluate` method will execute the function if its outermost is a function definition.

 For example, the `test` function below will be executed immediately, it will not be treated as a function definition: